 That’s one of the main challenges when it comes to social media metrics assessment – lack of context.
 Without it, you don’t know whether you’re making a satisfactory progress.

-Follow your Twitter metrics, for example, estimated social media reach, sentiment, or Twitter engagement for a couple of days or weeks (the timeframe depends on your social media activity – the more you tweet, the less time you need for the assessment).
+Follow your Twitter metrics, for example, estimated social media reach, sentiment, or Twitter engagement for a couple of days or weeks (the timeframe depends on your social media activity – the more you tweet, the more data you have to assess your Twitter performance).

 Your results should form a metrics baseline – from now on the intention should be to increase your Twitter metrics, and, ultimately, boost your Twitter presence.